martinhernandezsoftmatter/martin.hernandezsoftmatter.github.io/README.md

 # My personal webpage.

 I am PhD.
 Martín Hernández Contreras and this is my personal webpage.
-You can visit it [https://martinhernandezsoftmatter.github.io/](here).
+You can visit it [here](https://martinhernandezsoftmatter.github.io/).

 ## Contact

-You can contact me via [martin.hernandez@cinvestav.mx](e-mail).
+You can contact me via [e-mail](martin.hernandez@cinvestav.mx).